Weber State University - Canvas Scope

 Past courses are stored in Canvas in a read-only state in order to preserve records.
 Data storage limits may impact the length of time in which individual courses may be stored.
 The storage of sandbox and non-banner course material is not a core function of the LMS, so it is highly recommended that backup files are stored in Google Drive and/or BOX.

-External users are not permitted into Weber State University's Learning Management System unless they are a faculty/staff member from another institution serving on a WSU program accreditation committee.
+External users and guests are not permitted into Weber State University's Learning Management System unless they are faculty/staff member from another institution serving on a WSU program accreditation committee.